-A. Deposits - At June 30, 2014, the carrying amount of the Foundation's deposits with a private banking institution, including certificates of deposit, was \$871,847.19, and the bank balance was \$918,394.58.
+A. Deposits - At June 30, 2016, the Foundation's total deposits with a private banking institution had a carrying value of \$297,235.44 and a bank balance of \$276,702.99.

-Custodial credit risk is the risk that, in the event of a bank failure, the Foundation's deposits may not be returned to it.
+Custodial credit risk is the risk that, in the event of a bank failure, the Foundation's deposits may not be returned.
 The Foundation does not have a deposit policy for custodial credit risk.
-As of June 30, 2014, the Foundation's bank balance was covered by the Federal Depository Insurance Corporation (FDIC) coverage of \$250,000, the Securities Investor Protection Corporation (SIPC) of \$250,000, and the remaining balance is collateralized with other SIPC coverage through the investment company.
-The certificate of deposit with the investment institution in the amount of \$100,526, is covered by FDIC.
+As of June 30, 2016, the Foundation's bank balance in excess of the Federal Depository Insurance Corporation (FDIC) coverage is \$26,702.99 and is uninsured and uncollateralized.
+In addition, the Foundation's deposits include \$20,532.45 in money market funds that are not subject to (FDIC) coverage in the event of collapse and are uninsured and uncollateralized.